top of page

 What is hypophora?

 Hypophora is a rhetorical device that occurs when the speaker asks a question and proceeds to answer it.
 It is pronounced as high-poff-uh-ruh.
-A good example of this is Shylock in The Merchant of Venice fending his harshness towards the Christian Antonio:
+A good example of hypophora is Shylock's speech in The Merchant of Venice.
+In this dialogue, Shylock is defending his decision to extract a pound of flesh from as the price of Antonio being unable to pay his debt to Shylock:

 The Merchant of Venice, Act III, Scene I: